 Many landlords use criminal background checks as screening tools when selecting tenants, often leading to discrimination against people who have experience in the criminal-legal system.
 Oftentimes, past charges and legal system involvement have nothing to do with housing or the ability to be a good neighbor.
 Racism, classism, and ableism have significant impact on who becomes involve in the criminal-legal system in the first place.
-Learn more via Fair Housing for People with Criminal Records, a digital toolkit from the Fair Housing Center for Rights and Research for formerly incarcerated people, their families, advocates, and other people navigating housing policies and barriers.
+Learn more via Fair Housing Center for Rights and Research for formerly incarcerated people, their families, advocates, and other people navigating housing policies and barriers.